MLLeKander/automaton2000/README.md

 ## Installation

 Just run `setup.py install` as you normally would.
 If you happen to be running Arch Linux, a PKGBUILD is included.

-We currently use hardcoded paths for most things.
-Please see issue #2.
+run `automaton2000 --help` for information about running it.
+The default configuration is installed in `/etc/automaton2000/config.yml`.

 ## Modules